MarcusAichmayr/sign_vector_conditions/README.md

 a SageMath package to work with sign vector conditions for chemical reaction networks

-This package is still in development.
-Please inform me if something doesn't work as expected.

 ## License

 Distributed under the terms of the GNU General Public License (GPL, see the